th3ssalus/Black-Swan-team-project/README.md

 Summary:
 -
 Conducted analysis using Python to surface insights on customer churn trends and metrics for a telecommunication company dataset containing 7000 customer records.
 Worked as a team for one week to clean and analyse data using pandas and built logistic regression model with scikit-learn to predict existing customers at risk of churn.
-Insights and recommendations geared towards sales and marketing teams focusing on long term contracts, discounted family subscription plans, and eliminating electronic check as a payment method.
+Insights and recommendations geared towards sales and marketing teams focusing on incentivising long term contracts, discounted family subscription plans, and eliminating electronic check as a payment method.

 **Notes:**
 -